EQAR/deqar-docs/docs/data_submission.md

 * Report Status is listed as *part of obligatory EQA system* and the Agency does not have official status (according to EQAR's information) in any legal seat country of any higher education covered by the report.

-    > For reports on both alternative providers and higher education institutions, agency must have official status in one of the higher education institutions' countries, the status in the alternative providers' countries is not relevant to this check.
+    > For reports on both higher education institutions and other providers, agency must have official status in one of the higher education institutions' countries, the status in the other providers' countries is not relevant to this check.

 Sanity checks may result in **low-level flags** for the following reasons: